aws-samples/amazon-cloudfront-dynamic-websites/README.md

-It usually take up to 5 minutes to provision.
+It usually takes up to 10 minutes to provision.
 After your stack has been successfully created, its status changes to **CREATE_COMPLETE**.

 Go to **Outputs** tab where you can navigate to created CloudFront distribution and CloudFront console
 ![Outputs](/images/Outputs.png "Outputs")